Cal Flyn: Career

-She was made a MacDowell fellow in 2019.
+She was made a MacDowell Fellow in 2019.
 In 2022, she was declared 'Young Writer of the Year' by The Sunday Times.

 She is the author of nonfiction books Islands of Abandonment: Life in the Post-Human Landscape (2022) and Thicker Than Water: History, Secrets, and Guilt (2016), and has published essays and articles in Granta, The Guardian, The Wall Street Journal, The Sunday Times Magazine, and other publications.

 Works

 Her first book, Thicker Than Water, tells the story of a distant relative, Angus McMillan, who is believed to have been one of the ringleaders of the Gippsland massacres of Gunaikurnai aboriginal people.
 Her second book, Islands of Abandonment, is an exploration of places where nature is reclaiming lands once occupied by humans, such as Plymouth, Montserrat, and Chernobyl.

 Islands of Abandonment won the John Burroughs Medal for natural history writing.
 It was also shortlisted for the 2021 Wainwright Prize for writing on global conservation, the 2021 Baillie Gifford Prize for Non-Fiction, the Royal Society of Literature's Ondaatje Prize and the British Academy Book Prize, among others.

-Flyn's third book The Savage Landscape is planned for publication in 2025.
+Flyn's third book The Savage Landscape was published in 2026.